Blue Peter pets: Bonnie

-Bonnie (3 February 1986 – 17 April 2001) was a female golden retriever dog who appeared on Blue Peter in the late 1980s and 1990s.
+Bonnie (3 February 1986 – 17 April 2001) was a female Golden Retriever dog who appeared on Blue Peter in the late 1980s and 1990s.
 She was the daughter of Goldie, and succeeded her mother as the Blue Peter dog.
 Bonnie appeared in 1,150 editions of the programme, alongside 16 different presenters; she had a close bond with presenter Anthea Turner.
 She retired in 1999 to live with Leonie Pocock, her off-screen owner.
 Bonnie died aged 15, in 2001.

 Mabel

 Mabel (August 1995 – 4 May 2011) was a Blue Merle Border Collie and was Blue Peters second-longest-serving dog after Petra, being on the show for more than 14 years.
 Mabel was rescued by the RSPCA who found her in South East London in 1996.
 She was about six months old when she joined Blue Peter.
 Her name was derived from the label on her RSPCA kennel, MAB1.
 Mabel was noticeable for having heterochromatic eyes (one blue and one brown) and distinctive ears.
+She joined the programme in February 1996 and introduced by Katy Hill.
 As Mabel's exact date of birth is unknown, her birthday was celebrated on 3 February, the same day as former Blue Peter dog Bonnie.
 On 10 March 2010 it was announced that Mabel would be retiring from the show after 14 years.
-Mabel retired on 30 March 2010, and died on 4 May 2011 at the age of 15.
+Mabel retired on 30 March 2010 (Hill returned for her retirement), and died on 4 May 2011 at the age of 15.